yhl452493373/frps-panel/README.md

 frp server plugin to support multiple users for [frp](https://github.com/fatedier/frp).

-frps-multiuser will run as one single process and accept HTTP requests from frps.
+frps-panel will run as one single process and accept HTTP requests from frps.

 ![用户列表](screenshots/user%20list.png)
 ![新增列表](screenshots/new%20user.png)